Role

 Lesson Wireframes

-My team ideated on several learning module designs that would meet our persona's needs for meaning, engagement, and achievement and converged on the sample lesson structure below.
+My team ideated on several learning module designs that would meet our persona's needs for meaning, engagement, and achievement.
+We wanted to give Laero a set of annotated wireframes which they could use as "plug and play" templates so they could seamlessly scale the platform.

 1) Video (including transcript) to frame the objective of the course.